harry-para/Twitter-Analysis---Canadian-Federal-Election-2019/README.md

 TabPy is an API that enables evaluation of Python code from within a Tableau workbook.

-The link to the Tableau workbook is: https://drive.google.com/drive/folders/1LioDRmmS_W3t-h3vq8htEDLQU9cFllFb
+The link to the Tableau workbook is: https://drive.google.com/drive/folders/1LioDRmmS_W3t-h3vq8htEDLQU9cFllFb The name of the file is "Twitter Analysis - Canadian Federal Election 2019".
 Note: This file must be downloaded and opened with Tableau Desktop and a TabPy connection to view.

 The Python script and output using Jupyter Notebooks via the Visual Studio Code editor is attached above as "Twitter Canadian Political Analysis.ipynb".